When people are born they are soft and supple when they perish they are hard and rigid

 This is still a work in process, so I can't sell you a DVD yet, but let's determine if it makes sense from a logical perspective.
 Let's suppose that somewhere in our consciousness, there is a bastion of rigidity, based in belief, attitude, habit, or practice.
 It acts in such a way to diminish our physical capacity to act/move (i.e. pain).
 We do not need to know the precise mechanism by which the illness acts.
 What we do know are the features of our experience which attempt to inform us that we are suffering.
 In response, we engage in activity to counteract the effect of the purported illness.
 The question we need answered is whether the activity performed is sufficient to remedy the effect of the illness -- not simply to negate the effect, but to eradicate the cause.
 The root cause was clearly sufficient to create a physical manifestation of pain.
 Can our response defeat the cause?
 Not directly.
 Our response in this case is physical, corresponding to the effect.

 In the film, "The Matrix" is a scene where a young adept is bending spoons with the power of his mind.
 He admonishes Neo, "You cannot bend the spoon, it is impossible.
 Instead try to understand the truth that there is no spoon, then you'll see that it is not the spoon that bends, it is only yourself."
-Reflecting on this and the opening quote I now suspect that "bending the self" is not metaphysical advice but practical counsel.
+Reflecting on this and the opening quote I now suspect that "bending the self" is no mere metaphysical advice but real practical counsel.
 We all enter this world soft and tender, pliable and supple.
-It is only through experience and our response to it that we acquire the attributes of death.
+It is only through our experience that we acquire the attributes of death.
 Perhaps all we require is sustained training to return to the primal state of suppleness and softness in order to cultivate life and greater power as suggested in the film.